apache/cordova-docs/www/docs/en/3.0.0/cordova/file/filereader/filereader.md

 Details
 -------

-The `<a href="../fileobj/fileobj.html">File</a>Reader` object offers a way to read files from the device's file system.  <a href="../fileobj/fileobj.html">File</a>s can be read as text or as a base64 data-encoded string.
+The `FileReader` object offers a way to read files from the device's file system.
+Files can be read as text or as a base64 data-encoded string.
 Event listeners receive the `loadstart`, `progress`, `load`, `loadend`, `error`, and `abort` events.